 If, however, more complex rating options are desired, then there are fewer scoring software options available to handle the task.
-Several of these are listed on the ORC website, but among these the ORC Scorer software offers all options in a free Windows-based package.
+The ORC Scorer software offers all options in a free Windows-based package.
 This is available for download at the ORC Sailor Services web portal and a User Guide available at this link where all scoring options are also fully explained.